Abhishree-codes/Abhishree-codes/README.md

 Overall, I strive to become a developer that produces simple but great-quality code.
 This is why I am currently looking for my first software developer role to work in collaboration with others at a company with the same values as mine.

-You can check out my portfolio here: <a href ="https://abhishree-codes.github.io/"></a>
+You can check out my portfolio <a href ="https://abhishree-codes.github.io/">here</a>

 ## <a name="stack">Tech Stack</a> 📚